7bitcoder/7bitDI/Docs/advanced-guides/building-library.rst

 * BUILD_EXAMPLES: [true, false] (false) - Turn on to build examples

-to set cache variable pass additional option: -D<variable cache name>=[value] for example this command will set library type to Static and will force examples built
+to set cache variable pass additional option: -D<variable cache name>=[value] for example, this command will set the library type to Static and will force examples built

 .. code-block:: sh